lowjustin/ensign-pre-assessment/README.md

 #### Technical decisions and assumptions
 - uses *axios* to facilitate XHR requests and transformation
+    - protected routes, like `/products` and `/orders` require authenticated calls to the back-end service.
+The back-end service will return errors for unauthenticated or invalid requests
+    - the User access token is stored in `localStorage` for simplicity and persistence, and this is validated whenever the user attempts to access a protected route, e.g. Products or Orders.
+The token is valid for 1 hour after logging in
 - uses *date-fns* to simplify date formatting
 - uses *react-router-dom* to facilitate client-side routing
-- shared state across the application (e.g. Cart, User, and Products) is handled by Jotai, while component-level state is handled by React's built-in `useState` hook
+- shared state across the application (e.g. Cart, User, and Products) is handled by Jotai, to simplify managing state across the various components (vs. passing getters and setters as props, etc.)
-- Products, Users, and Orders are stored in the database for persistence, and ease of managing the multiple user nature
-- the Cart is stored in `localStorage` for simplicity and persistence (e.g. when restarting web browser), although this will present the same cart across different user accounts if logged in on the same web browser
+    - Cart state, this is stored in `localStorage` for simplicity and persistence (e.g. when restarting web browser), although this will present the same cart across different user accounts if logged in on the same web browser
-- the User access token is also stored in `localStorage` for simplicity and persistence, but this is validated whenever the user attempts to access a protected route, e.g. Products or Orders.
-The token is valid for 1 hour after logging in
+    - User state, we store the userId, username, and token in `localStorage` so that the user's session can persist if the web browser is restarted, of course, verifying that the token is still valid
+    - Products state, this is stored within a Jotai atom, and is loaded once when the user first loads a component that requires it.
+This minimises the number of XHR requests especially since the product list for this application is static.
+In the event that the product list is constantly changing (e.g pagination, filtering, inventory levels, etc.), we can switch to fetching from the back-end on each call, with some re-architecture of the dependent components
+- component-level state is handled by React's built-in `useState` hook
+    - Orders state, this is handled at the component-level, as there is no need to persist the data or reference it in other components (at this time)
+- Data for Products, Users, and Orders are stored in the database for persistence, and ease of managing the multiple user nature
 - no breakpoints have been set, so the layout is not responsive (apart from the default Tailwind CSS considerations)
+- form validation is minimal due to time constraint
 - messages (e.g. "Logged in successfully", "Order saved", etc.) are currently static, but if needed, a message flashing package and transition package can be used to improve the UX
 - additional features like Forgot...Reset Password, Product page categorisation, sorting, and pagination, etc. can be introduced to improve the UX, but not included due to time constraint